 Every now and then I put together something related to computer security.
 My objective is to be technically precise, yet provide the common computer user some information that might protect them from fraud or malware.
-Hopefully this helps.
+Hopefully you will find this article on scams in text messages helpful.

 Just received a message on my phone saying